Improved Constants for Effective Irrationality Measures from Hypergeometric Functions: Abstract

-In this paper, we simplify and improve the constant, $c$, that appears in effective irrationality measures, $|(a/b)^{m/n}-p/q|>c|q|^{-(\kappa+1)}$, obtained from the hypergeometric method for $a/b$ near $1$.
+obtained from the hypergeometric method for $a/b$ near $1$.
 The dependence of $c$ on $|a|$ in our result is best possible (as is the dependence on $n$ in many cases).
 For some applications, the dependence of this constant on $|a|$ becomes important.
 We also establish some new inequalities for hypergeometric functions that are useful in other diophantine settings.

 \subjclass[2010]{11J82, 11J68, 33C05} \keywords{Diophantine Approximation, Effective Irrationality Measures, Hypergeometric Functions}